Skip Navigation, Go To Header

 Air Capital of the World

 About 35 percent of the world’s (and 48 percent of the United States’) general aviation aircraft are produced in Wichita.
 The Kansas Aviation Museum displays Wichita’s aviation history with exhibits like the B-47 and B-52 jet bombers.
 See one of only two airworthy Boeing B-29 Superfortress aircraft left in the world at the B-29 Doc Hangar & Education Center.
-Doc is a B-29 Superfortress and one of 1,644 manufactured in Wichita during World War II.
 Fly in or drive in for lunch at Stearman Field Bar & Grill in nearby Benton and rub elbows with fellow aviation enthusiasts.
-Stroll through the Wichita-Sedgwick County Historical Museum to learn about the city’s many aviation pioneers and leaders.
+Stroll through the Wichita-Sedgwick County Historical Museum to learn about the city’s many aviation pioneers and leaders, and peek into the aviation industry at Exploration Place's Design Build Fly exhibition.

 Sedgwick County Zoo